By 2021 there will be up to 438 million 5G connections.

 But beyond faster speeds and lower latency, what do we know about 5G technology, and how does it differ from 4G?

 Connectivity has evolved from providing access to the internet to powering complex infrastructures.

 For example, smart cities connect everything from smartphones, homes, and cars to traffic and garbage collection systems using the Internet of Things (IoT) technology.

-However, with a growing number of devices and an explosion of data comes a need for new network performance levels.
+However, with a growing number of devices and an explosion of data come a need for new network performance levels.

-Wireless technologies, from Bluetooth and WiFi to 3G and 4G, rely on performance trade-offs with the IoT devices on their networks.
+Wireless technologies, from Bluetooth and WiFi to 3G and 4G LTE, rely on performance trade-offs with the IoT devices on their networks.

 Things are different with 5G.